henrywu2019/BentoML/docs/source/deployment/aws_ec2.rst

 deployment with single command, and customize deployment to fit your needs with parameters such as `instance type`,`scaling capacities`

-To deploy BentoService to AWS EC2, use `kappa lambda deploy` command.
+To deploy MyModel to AWS EC2, use `kappa lambda deploy` command.
 Deployment name and bento service name:version tag is required.

 .. code-block:: bash